dopeboy/curriculum-2.0/units/8-array-loop/lessons/2-loop/README.md

 5. Is `i` less than 2?
 Yes, because 1 is less than 2.
 Therefore, the condition is true and proceed to execute the body of the loop.
 6. Is `i` equal to 1?
 No, so skip the `if` statement and go to the next line in the body.
 7. `i` gets printed as 1.
+8. `i` gets incremented.
+It is now equal to 2.
+9. Is `i` less than 2?
+No, because 2 is not less than 2.
+Therefore, the condition is false so we must terminate the loop and run the code after it.
-7. `Loop terminated` gets printed.
+10. `Loop terminated` gets printed.

 ####Use arrays with loops